-Web App Fraud Setup
+Web App Setup

-Web App Fraud Analytics
+Web App Fingerprinting and Fraud Prevention

 Keyri provides a JavaScript agent for fraud analytics that produces durable device ID fingerprints that persist across sessions.
 It provides risk analytics data to your client and server for events you want analyzed.
 Trigger the fraud analytics agent at each event that you want to assess the risk of; the Keyri API will provide a summary of the risk level and details about the event's risk signals as well as details about the user such as location.
 The JavaScript agent is lightweight and can be deployed in a few minutes.